waj-zaman/ROS2/ros2.md

 # This is the file in which all the ROS learnings are going to be entered.

+- This entire notes are creating on basis of the youtube playlist --> [https://www.youtube.com/playlist?list=PLLSegLrePWgJudpPUof4-nVFHGkB62Izy]

 ## ROS2 HUMBLE HAWKSBILL

 #### We Are going to use ROS2 in ubuntu.
 The installation must be done by following all the steps in the official documentation on the official website.